 Talking about your weaknesses is as important as highlighting your strengths.
 However, the key to addressing weaknesses needs to be approached tactfully.

-While writing this section, a lot of students end up sharing sob stories and playing the sympathy card which is never a good idea.
+While writing this section, many students end up sharing sob stories and playing the sympathy card which is never a good idea.

 #5: Trying Hard to Impress